 Unlike the other modes, Scene Description requires the user to press the camera icon to get a description of their surroundings.
 I don’t use this mode very often, as I prefer to have continuous description if I’m using Google Lookout, though this is helpful for figuring out what is in a room or area before walking there.

-- How I Use My Phone For Orientation and Mobility
+- Smartphone Apps For Orientation and Mobility

 - Common Classroom Accommodations For Low Vision